-WAC meets on the first Tuesday of each month (6:30 pm in the Sofa Room) to plan, discuss, evaluate, and learn about best practices for Unitarian Universalist (UU) worship.
+WAC generally meets on the first Tuesday of each month (6:30 pm in the Sofa Room) to plan, discuss, evaluate, and learn about best practices for Unitarian Universalist (UU) worship.
 We strive to create a variety of worship opportunities that comfort, challenge, inspire, and/or reflect aspects of what it means to be human and to live knowing we will die.
 Worship topics draw on our UU Six Sources and Seven Principles.
 Besides Sunday morning worship, WAC participates in other special services, such as Christmas Eve.

-The committee consists of UUFA members, the Minister, the Music Director, and the Coordinator of Religious Education.
+The committee consists of UUFA members, the Minister, the Music Director, and the Coordinator of Religious Exploration.
 With the Minister or other worship leader, WAC members plan and help lead Sunday morning worship.
 WAC encourages those interested in worship to consider joining the committee or occasionally volunteering to assist with worship responsibilities on Sundays.
 WAC meetings also are open to members or friends who wish to share their thoughts or ideas about worship at UUFA.
 WAC holds a yearly planning retreat to consider the upcoming program year (July 1 – June 30) and ways to enhance the worship life at UUFA.
 Please contact the Lay Minister for Spiritual Arts if you have any questions about the committee.

 Guidelines for planning worship services

 - We seek to invoke the sacred through music, dance, percussion, laughter, tears, joy, sorrow, words, deeds, and silence.

 - We seek to offer a platform for the sharing of ideas and experiences of what is sacred, mystery, and wonder.